 Apple trees are fairly flexible when it comes to fertilizer.
 They commonly benefit from a balanced NPK, but an NPK higher in nitrogen and potassium works nicely too.
 In fact, for apple trees with yellow leaves, extra nitrogen can be key in treating it.

-If you’d like a good apple tree fertilizer to help treat yellow leaves, I recommend Down to Earth’s Fruit Tree Mix on Amazon.
-It has an NPK of 6-2-4 and contains many secondary nutrients, which should help any nutrient deficiencies that may be causing the yellow leaves.
+If you’d like a good apple tree fertilizer to help treat yellow leaves, check out my recommended apple tree fertilizers.
+They contain plenty of primary nutrients and secondary nutrients, which help any deficiencies that may be causing the yellow leaves.